Tonylaats/Nuzlocke-Progress/Progress.md

 * Boennie and Potplantje became lvl 17.

 **Galar Mine**
-* Caught a roggenrola at lvl 14 and named it 'Stuk Steen'.
+* Caught a Roggenrola at lvl 14 and named it 'Stuk Steen'.
 Became lvl 18
 * Fogel became lvl 18.
 Evolved into Corvisquire.
 * Boennie, Potplantje, Klonkie and Wurmpie became lvl 18.